Lightstreamer/Lightstreamer-kafka-connector/README.md

 Instead of explicitly naming each field, you can configure the connector to automatically discover field names from the record structure at runtime using wildcard expressions.
 This is particularly useful when:

-- The record schema changes frequently and you want automatic adaptation
+- The record schema changes frequently and you want automatic adaptation.
-- You have many fields and don't want to list them individually
+- You have many fields and don't want to list them individually.
-- You're working with schema-less or variable-structure records
+- You're working with schema-less or variable-structure records.

 To enable dynamic field discovery, use wildcard expressions in your field configuration: